Table of Contents

 Jatamansi – Nardostachys jatamansi

 Jatamansi, Balchhar, Balchir, Baluchar, Jatalasi, Jatamansi, Kanuchara, Spikenard are few names of Nardostachys jatamansi.
-The roots of the plant is aromatic and bitter and possess stimulant and anti-spasmodic properties.
+The roots of the plant are aromatic and bitter and possess stimulant and anti-spasmodic properties.
 Jatamansi is used in the treatment of epilepsy, hysteria, convulsive ailments, palpitation of the heart and diseases of the head.
-It is nervous relaxant and antispasmodic.
+It is a nervous relaxant and antispasmodic.
 It cools and nourishes a ‘hot’ and ‘exhausted’ nervous system; clears pitta, calms vata, reduces kapha.

-Jatamansi is a nervine tonic, hypotensive, antiseptic, stomachic, carminative, tranquilizer, sedative, anti-bacterial, antispasmodic, and stimulant.
-It is useful in the treatment of hysteria, convulsions, vertigo, nervousness, nervous headache, excitement, epilepsy, anxiety and insomnia.
+Jatamansi is a nervine tonic, hypotensive, antiseptic, stomachic, carminative, tranquilizer, sedative, antibacterial, antispasmodic, and stimulant.
+It is useful in the treatment of hysteria, convulsions, vertigo, nervousness, nervous headache, excitement, epilepsy, anxiety, and insomnia.
 No health hazards are known in conjunction with the proper administration of designated therapeutic dosages.
-Combination of Gotu kola, jatamansi and Tagara is used as a sedative.
+Combination of Gotu Kola, jatamansi and Tagara is used as a sedative.

 Gotu kola, Mandookparni, Brahmi – Centella asiatica

 Mandukparni / Centella asiatica is a Medya (nootropic) Rasayan.
-The leaf looks like the cerebellum and as per doctrine of signaturesgotu kola is traditionally renowned for its intellect promoting,nervous-system, soothing and general mind enhancing properties.
-It has various effects on central nervous system.
+The leaf looks like the cerebellum and as per the doctrine of signaturesgotu kola is traditionally renowned for its intellect promoting,nervous-system, soothing and general mind enhancing properties.
+It has various effects on the central nervous system.

 It is nervine and brain tonic.
-It has intelligence boosting properties.
-It enhances learning, mental performance and memory.
+It has intelligence-boosting properties.
+It enhances learning, mental performance, and memory.
 Mandookparni is effective in reducing brain regional lipid peroxidation and protein carbonyl levels and in increasing the antioxidant status.
 It enhances learning and memory.
-It is Tikta-Madhur (Ras), Snigdha-Laghu (Guna) and Sheet / cool in potency (Virya).
+It is Tikta-Madhur (Ras), Snigdha-Laghu (Guna) and Sheet/cool in potency (Virya).